Jon Wellinghoff: Stoel Rives LLP

 Wellinghoff joined Stoel Rives LLP after leaving FERC in 2013.
 His work there focused on assisting emerging energy technology firms (battery manufacturers, solar PV system developers and manufacturers, demand response providers, and advanced grid technology providers to name a few) with strategies and counsel as to growing their businesses and avoiding and/or removing barriers to market success.
 He also participated in numerous speaking engagements and keynote presentations for energy technology firms, trade associations and energy sector organizations.
 Topics included a look at our energy future, grid security, the rise of solar energy and distributed generation, the German energy experience, and advances in energy technology.

+Bloomberg at the time quoted him as saying, “If battery costs fall far enough compared with gas, then wind and solar could become the preferred source of ‘peaking’ power that’s needed when electricity demand is at its highest.”

+Battery storage devices have fallen a lot in the last decade.
+According to Bloomberg New Energy Finance, the cost of lithium-ion battery storage has dropped by roughly 80 percent-85 percent.
+Going back to 2010, the drop is an even more staggering 90 percent-93 percent.

 SolarCity

 Wellinghoff served as SolarCity's Chief Policy Officer from April 2016 through April 2017.
 Here he was responsible for recommending policy initiatives and interventions in state, federal, and other forums to support distributed energy resource products and services offered by SolarCity.